 Pros: Inexpensive, removes tons of chlorine

-Cons: Didn’t do well in our lead or mineral removal tests
+Cons: Didn’t do well in our lead or salt removal tests

 Our Analysis and Test Results